krismichalski/docker-rails/README.md

 - Modyfies log output to stdout and formats it for [Logstash](https://www.elastic.co/products/logstash)
 - In development adds docker network as trusted for web console
 - Includes [pry](http://pryrepl.org/) for easier debugging
-    * In Alpine irb is buggy [libedit-dev vs libreadline-dev](https://github.com/docker-library/ruby/issues/75), so there is an alias to pry
+    * In Alpine irb is buggy [(libedit-dev vs libreadline-dev)](https://github.com/docker-library/ruby/issues/75), so there is an alias to pry
-- Creates user with UID and GUI 1000 so it match defaults for first non-root user on Linux hosts
+- Creates user with UID and GUI 1000 so it matches defaults for first non-root user on Linux hosts
     * Thanks to that there are no problems with permissions on shared volumes (workaround until [docker solves this](https://github.com/docker/docker/issues/2259))

 ## Versions